Salekin-13/intro-to-ml-basics/README.md

 * Built with educational clarity in mind — every function and model is well-commented and structured
 * Easy to extend with CNN or other datasets
-* No external training libraries used — just PyTorch and NumPy
+* No external training libraries used — just Tensorflow and NumPy

 ---

 ## 💡 Future Work

 * Add CNN-based classifier
-* Train on CIFAR-10
-* Add TensorBoard integration
-* Visualize learned weights
+* Add noise to input images and measure the change in accuracy

 ---

 ## 🙋‍♀️ Author

-Made with care by \[Your Name]
+Made by \[Sumaiya Salekin]
-Inspired by classic ML fundamentals + curiosity 🌱
+Inspired by classic ML fundamentals 🌱